Stanley Rice: Tim Trask

 On June 10, 1966, 8-year-old Tim 'Timmy' Trask left his home in Findlay, Ohio and hopped on his bike, intent on going fishing near the Blanchard River.
 Along the way, he came across Rice, who offered to accompany him.
 When they were left alone, Rice proceeded to beat and then rape Trask, before stabbing him twice and shooting him once in the chest with a shotgun.
 He then covered the body with a pile of wood and left the area.

 Trask's body was found on the following day by a man who had been part of a volunteer search party.
 The discovery shocked the residents of the town, who had never experienced such a brutal killing before.
 Less than two weeks later, searchers combing the area found a tackle box that did not belong to Trask, which was sent to a laboratory in an attempt to extract fingerprints.
 In the meantime, The Courier and WFIN offered a $11,000 prize to anyone who could provide information leading to the killer's arrest.

 Approximately a month later, Rice was apparently questioned by authorities over the boy's murder but failed to locate any evidence linking him to the crime.
 Despite this, Rice soon left the state and returned to Concord.
-In January 1968, he was arrested for forcing two young boys to undress at gunpoint and then perform his usual methods on them.
+In January 1968, he was arrested for forcing two young boys to undress at gunpoint and sexually abusing them.
 Disturbed by the claims, authorities ordered that Rice be held temporarily at the Metropolitan State Hospital for a psychological evaluation, but he managed to escape on February 16, fleeing to Hollywood, Florida.